 Change in Accounting Principle

-The Company changed its method of accounting for leases as of September 2, 2019, due to the adoption of Accounting Standards Update 2016-02 – Leases (ASC 842).
+As discussed in Note 1 to the consolidated financial statements, the Company has changed its method of accounting for leases as of September 2, 2019 due to the adoption of Accounting Standards Update 2016-02 – Leases (ASC 842).

 Basis for Opinion

 These consolidated financial statements are the responsibility of the Company’s management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
 We are a public accounting firm registered with the PCAOB and are required to be independent with respect to the Company in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.